OK, so you had prepared yourself for hot flushes, mood swings and brain fog… but no-one warned you that your mouth might suffer in the menopause.

 If you’re already taking these tablets or slapping on patches though, it’s not an excuse to let your toothbrush get dusty.
-Absolutely keep on taking good care of your teeth to prevent menopause dental problems.
+Absolutely keep on taking good care of your teeth.

-We don’t recommend you take over brushing her teeth at night, that would be overstepping the mark.
+We don’t recommend you take over brushing their teeth at night, that would be overstepping the mark.

-Why don’t you take up these less invasive initiatives instead to help her maintain a healthy mouth during the menopause?
+Why don’t you take up these less invasive initiatives instead to help them maintain a healthy mouth during the menopause?

-We’ve recommended that she brushes at least twice a day, uses interdental brushes or floss to get rid of trapped plaque between the teeth and chews gum between meals.
-It’s also important she stays hydrated.
+We’ve recommended that they brushes at least twice a day, uses interdental brushes or floss to get rid of trapped plaque between the teeth and chews gum between meals.
+It’s also important they stay hydrated.

 ENCOURAGE HER TO SEE THE PROS

-If dental problems have been going on for a while, seem to be getting worse or she’s in pain, gently encourage her to go to the dentist.
+If dental problems have been going on for a while, seem to be getting worse or they are in pain, gently encourage them to go to the dentist.

-Or suggest she talks to her doctor about taking Hormone Replacement Therapy (HRT) to help improve the condition of her gums, ease other oral health conditions like dry mouth, Burning Mouth Syndrome or weakness in the jaw bone caused by osteoporosis.
+Or suggest they talks to their doctor about taking Hormone Replacement Therapy (HRT) to help improve the condition of their gums, ease other oral health conditions like dry mouth, Burning Mouth Syndrome or weakness in the jaw bone caused by osteoporosis.

-You could even offer to go to appointments with her to show your support.
+You could even offer to go to appointments with them to show your support.